Battery tree lopper and pruning saw

 Kärcher Battery Power battery platform

-The battery tree lopper TLO 2-18 Battery and the battery pruning saw PGS 4-18 are both from the 18 V Kärcher Battery Power battery platform.
+The TLO 18-32 Battery tree lopper and the PGS 4-18 battery pruning saw are both from the 18 V Kärcher Battery Power-battery platform.
 Discover the full range of different products and see what other products your 18 V Kärcher Battery Power battery is compatible with.

-Find out more about the devices from the 18 V Kärcher Battery Power battery platform.

-An entire universe of full battery power.
-The 18 V Kärcher Battery Power battery is compatible with all Kärcher 18 V devices.
-And not only with the Home & Garden products, but also with the Kärcher Professional products.